Christopher-I/UNICEFConnectKids/README.md

     -Refine smart contract algorithm that automatically switches between different ISP providers based on their offer and reputation.

-    -Refine  algorithm that prioritized the next school to provide connectivity based on factors such as population and location.
+    -Refine  algorithm to prioritize next school connectivity selection based on additional factors such as location.

     -Create a viable option of accessing Dapp from an internet browser without a wallet or metamask.
 That way more participants can be use the platform.